Several homes damaged after a tornado rips through central Wisconsin, officials say - KTVZ

 Tomah is about 100 miles northwest of Madison, Wisconsin.

-As of early Thursday, more than 100,000 homes and businesses in Wisconsin were in the dark following the storm, according to PowerOutage.us.
+As of Thursday morning, nearly 100,000 homes and businesses in Wisconsin were in the dark following the storm, according to PowerOutage.us.

 Mile Bluff Medical Center in Mauston, Wisconsin, said a storm passed through its area and damaged trees and vehicles, though the facility experienced minor damage.
 The storm also prompted patients, residents and staff members to shelter in place.